-Unlike the original Glass, Glass for Enterprise Edition 2 is specifically designed for business users and offers several new features to improve collaboration, mobility, performance and efficiency in the workplace.
+Unlike the original Glass, Glass for Enterprise Edition 2 is specially designed for business users and offers several new features to enable collaboration, mobility, improve performance and efficiency in the workplace.

 The Google Glass for Enterprise Edition 2 is lightweight, dust and water resistant.
 The Glass 2 has new safety frames that are sturdy enough for use in rugged industrial environments such as factory floors and construction sites.

-In terms of appearance, the Google Glass 2 is one of the smallest AR headsets on the market right now. with The sleek, discreet and lightweight design makes the Headset barely noticeable when worn.
-The small display on the right side of the goggles is not directly in front of the eye, making it easy to with carry the goggles on at work.
+In terms of appearance, the Google Glass 2 is one of the smallest AR headsets on the market right now. with The slim, discreet and lightweight design makes the Headset barely noticeable when worn.
+The small Display on the right side of the glasses is not directly in front of the eye, making it easy to with use the glasses for work.

 Google Glass 2: Hardware Specifications

-Although the appearance is not markedly different from the original Model, the Google Glass Enterprise Edition 2 still offers some major differences in performance.
+While the appearance isn't noticeably different from the original Model, the Google Glass Enterprise Edition 2 still offers some big differences in performance.
 Here are some of the key features and specifications: